BroadcomMFD/bridge-for-git-explorer/README.md

 ### Create Profiles

 The Bridge for Git Explorer extension uses credentials of your Endevor profile to provide you with the list of elements that you can add to your synchronized mapping.
 Before you can use the extension, ensure that you create two types of profiles: an Endevor profile and an EBG profile.
+You can also specify these details in your team configuration file.

 **Note:** Skip the following procedures if you already have the required profiles.